Jie-at-Github/StateSpaceModels/README.md

 # StateSpaceModels
-Inference and model selection for general state space models
+This software is for inference and model selection of general state space models.
+We refer to user-guide.pdf for more details.